sharad-kr/Game_Playing_Adversarial_search/README.md

-# Game_Playing_Adversarial_search

 # Rollerball Chess

-Welcome to the repository for my Rollerball Chess AI project.
+Welcome to the repository for our Rollerball Chess AI project.

 ## Overview